kbase/sample_service_validator_config/docs/build-and-deploy.md

 The generated files are made available in special distribution branches, which are either created or updated by the workflow itself.
 This process is described in more detail below.

-You may generate the distribution locally.
+You may generate the distribution locally with just Docker.

 The following command